-The Holy Name Society of the Assumption of the Blessed Virgin Mary Parish is an informally structured organization of parish men and women dedicated to honoring the name of Jesus through good works for the community and devotion to His Holy Name.
-For almost forty years, the HNS, with the support of other Parish and local organizations, has annually undertaken an Easter Bunny Project to bring a touch of Easter joy in the form of small gifts, entertainment and companionship to elderly religious and laity, and to handicapped children in a number of facilities throughout Suffolk County.
+HOLY NAME SOCIETY – The Holy Name Society of the Assumption of the Blessed Virgin Mary Parish is an informally structured organization of parish men and women dedicated to honoring the name of Jesus through good works for the community and devotion to His Holy Name.
+For over forty-five years, the HNS, with the support of other parish and local organizations, has annually undertaken an Easter Bunny Project to bring a touch of Easter joy in the form of small gifts, entertainment and companionship to elderly religious and laity, and to handicapped children in a number of facilities throughout Suffolk County.

 The HNS meets periodically from September through May, usually the second Monday of the month.
 Meetings are held in the Parish Center, starting at 7:30 p.m. and ending by 9:00 p.m.

 Contact Sal Stingo (firstname.lastname@example.org) or Anita Wolf (email@example.com) for further information.